twigphp/Twig/doc/api.rst

 Profiler Extension
 ~~~~~~~~~~~~~~~~~~

-.. versionadded:: 1.18
-    The Profile extension was added in Twig 1.18.

 The ``profiler`` extension enables a profiler for Twig templates; it should
 only be used on your development machines as it adds some overhead::